raj23manj/springBoot/jokesapp/README.md

   * Singleton Scope
     - Default is singleton
     - only one instance of the bean is created and the same instance will be shared with all other's.
 It will be cached
-    - Be careful of making static variables and final vaiables, it will lead to race condition.
+    - Be careful of making static variables and final variables, it will lead to race condition.
 Synchronisation needs to be applied which costs in performance
   * Prototype Scope
     - new instance will be created every time
   * Request Scope